-Bishop Pryse’s grandfather, a Baptist clergyman who emigrated from the United Kingdom in 1930 and did much of his ministry among the six Nations peoples in Canada, was a formative influence in his life.
-In 1965, in recognition of his work among the Six Nations peoples, Bishop Pryse’s grandfather was inducted into the Cayuga band and given the name Haw we nye so wane, which translates in English as Big Heart.
-This example and his experience of being adopted into a loving family, has fuelled Bishop Pryse’s desire to break down the walls that divide members of the human family.
+Bishop Pryse’s grandfather, a Baptist clergyman who emigrated from the United Kingdom in 1930, was a formative influence in his life.
+He did much of his ministry among the Six Nations peoples in Southern Ontario, and in 1965 was inducted into the Cayuga band and given the name Haw we nye so wane, which translates into English as Big Heart.
+This example and his own experience of being adopted into a loving family, have fueled Bishop Pryse’s desire to break down the walls that divide members of the human family.

 Bishop Pryse leads the Eastern Synod of the Evangelical Lutheran Church in Canada, which established the Waterloo Lutheran Seminary in 1911 and Waterloo College in 1925, and which became Waterloo Lutheran University in 1959 and Wilfrid Laurier University in 1973.
-In 2011, Wilfrid Laurier University awarded Bishop Pryse an honorary Doctor of Divinity degree in recognition his distinguished leadership in a wide range of public, ecumenical and multi-faith arenas.
+In 2011, Wilfrid Laurier University awarded Bishop Pryse an honorary Doctor of Divinity degree in recognition of his distinguished leadership in a wide range of public, ecumenical and multi-faith arenas.